-Why read this? : We review the importance and impact of testing e-Commerce websites.
-You need to test your online store to make sure it all works smoothly for the customer.
-Learn simple user testing principles, and the documentation and specification set-up for e-Commerce website testing.
-Read this to learn 52 different tests you can run to perfect your online store.
+Why read this? : We show how testing e-Commerce websites makes sure everything works.
+Learn simple user testing principles, and what’s needed to specify and run e-Commerce website testing.
+Read this to learn 52 different tests you can run to improve your online store.

 Nobody expects things to go wrong on an e-Commerce site.
-But get something wrong, and you lose trust.
+But if it does, you lose trust.
 Lose trust and you lose customers.

 Testing improves your e-Commerce website

 Think about what it takes for just one customer to buy one thing.
 They have to find the site.
 Search the site.
 Find the product.
 Decide to buy.
 Enter their details.
 Wait for delivery.
 Contact the seller if there’s a problem.